MicrosoftDocs/visualstudio-docs/docs/xaml-tools/xaml-code-editor.md

 ![The XAML code editor, middle pane only, in Visual Studio](media/xaml-code-editor-middle.png "Screenshot of the XAML code editor, middle pane only, in Visual Studio 2019")

-#### Quick actions
+#### Quick Actions

 You can use [Quick Actions](../ide/quick-actions.md) to refactor, generate, or otherwise modify code with a single action.

-**Remove unnecessary usings**
+For example, one useful task is that you can perform by using Quick Actions is to **Remove unnecessary usings** from the code in the **MainWindow.xaml.cs** tab.

-One useful task is to remove the unnecessary usings from the code in the **MainWindow.xaml.cs** tab.
 Here's how:

 1. Hover over a using statement, choose the lightbulb icon, and then choose **Remove Unnecessary Usings** from the drop-down list.